 The may enhance focus or sleep by masking (white noise) other disturbing sounds

 If you like to experiment with listening to Rain sounds?As Flower of Sound we recorded several rain experiences.
-They are recorded in high order ambisonics sound, which means when you listen them you can perceive yourself in the middle of the rain giving the experience of listening to rain extra impact ( IMMERSIVE ).
-You can listen: Rain, sounding nature here: <insert player>
+They are recorded in high order ambisonics sound, which means when you listen them you can perceive yourself in the middle of the rain giving the experience of listening to rain extra impact (IMMERSIVE).
+You can listen: Rain, sounding nature here: This we need to add @claudio

 Research to read more